-Once a stopover for gold rush miners (who nicknamed it 'Little Hell') on their way to the mainland, Mayne is the region's most historic island.
+Once a stopover for gold rush miners, who nicknamed it 'Little Hell,' Mayne is the region's most historic island.
 Long past its importance as a commercial hub, it now houses a colorful clutch of resident artists.
-For further information, visit www.mayneislandchamber.ca.

-The south shore's Dinner Bay Park has a lovely sandy beach, as well as a Japanese Garden.
-Built by locals to commemorate early-20th-century Japanese residents, it's immaculately landscaped and is lit up with fairy lights at Christmas.
+The south shore's Dinner Bay Park has a lovely sandy beach, as well as an immaculate Japanese Garden, built by locals to commemorate early-20th-century Japanese residents.

-If you're just too lazy to head back to the mainland, Mayne Island Resort combines ocean-view rooms in a century-old inn with swanky new luxe beach cottages.
-There's also a large resto-bar and a new spa.
+If you're just too tired to head back to the mainland, Mayne Island Beach Resort combines ocean-view rooms in a century-old inn with swanky luxe beach cottages.
+There's a spa and large restaurant-bar.

 If it's time to eat, head for a patio seat at the ever-friendly Green House Bar & Grill and dive into fresh-made fries and heaping burgers.